nutta-git/single-amd-gpu-passthrough/README.md

 1) Enable VT-d and VT-x in your motherboards BIOS
 2) Disable REBAR and 4G decode
 3) Disable CSM
+4) Disbale iGPU

 # Part -2 : Bootloader and IOMMU
 1) Add the following parameters to your bootloader: intel_iommu=on iommu=pt
 2) Restart
 3) Follow the guide: https://gitlab.com/risingprismtv/single-gpu-passthrough/-/wikis/3)-IOMMU-Groups

-  Note down the Bus ID and Vendor ID for your GPU(dGPU) and your intergrated GPU (iGPU):
+  Note down the Bus ID and Vendor ID for your GPU(dGPU):
  ```
    -VGA      (example) 03:00.0 and 1002:73ff  <- dGPU

    -AUDIO    (example) 03:00.1 and 1002:ab28  <- dGPU

-   -VGA      (exmaple) 00:02.0 and 8086:4680  <- iGPU
 ```
 # Part -3 : Libvirt and Qemu
 Follow the guide: https://gitlab.com/risingprismtv/single-gpu-passthrough/-/wikis/4)-Configuration-of-libvirt